yenyee912/Sistem-Robosot-Race/README.md

 This is a launch file which to run multiple 'src/detetcor.py' node at one time.
 Depends on how many types of color you have.
 You may adjust your own color ball parameter and save it as a .yaml file in folder 'parameter'.
 Remember to include your parameter in the **finder.launch** too. <br />

 4. Launch the commander: $ rosrun robosot_race main.py <br />
 This a executable which control the flow of robot.
-Kindly refer the documentation in this script. <br />

 - 'robosot_race' is my ROS package name.
 You may change to yours.<br />
 - If you find out any script is not working, it can be the executable permission issue.
 Just go to the location of script and use command: $ chmod a+x <script_name>.
 - Just email me if you experienced any problem.
 You can reach out to me from the "package.xml" file.
 - May customize your desired color ball, change the parameter file in "parameter" folder.
-The value of parameters can be found by dynamic reconfigure. http://wiki.ros.org/dynamic_reconfigure
+The value of parameters can be found by dynamic reconfigure. http://wiki.ros.org/dynamic_reconfigure <br />
+- The color ball parameters found can be save as a .yaml file.
+Remember to include your parameter in the **finder.launch** too. <br />